Customizing Marathon Training Plans: Balancing Pace, Mileage, and Injury Prevention

 Practical self‑coaching: building a flexible framework

-1. Define personalised pace zones
+1. define personalised pace zones

-2. Use adaptive training to respect life’s ebbs and flows
+2. use adaptive training to respect life’s ebbs and flows

-3. Craft custom workouts that match the day’s feel
+3. craft custom workouts that match the day’s feel

-4. Leverage real‑time feedback for on‑the‑go decisions
+4. use real‑time feedback for on‑the‑go decisions

-5. Tap into collections and community sharing for motivation
+5. tap into collections and community sharing for motivation

 A concrete, forward‑looking workout